 Approximately 372,000 people a year drown worldwide.
 Most drowning accidents occur not at the seaside but in rivers, canals, swimming pools, and even baths.
 If you come across someone drowning or near-drowning, would you know what to do?
 This blog shows us all the five stages of drowning and how to perform CPR on a drowning victim.

 Drowning is a form of suffocation that occurs when the mouth or the nose is submerged in liquid.
 It usually takes place in bodies of water.
 When someone is drowning, their respiratory system becomes impaired because of the water intake.
-It will hinder the person to normally breathe or not breathing at all.
-At this point, if the heart does not enough oxygen, the brain and the body can shut down.
+It will hinder the person from normal breathing, or they will not breathe at all.
+At this point, if the heart does not have enough oxygen, the brain and the body can shut down.

 Drowning is not an uncommon event, and it can happen at any given time, place, and to anyone.
-Even with precautionary measures in place, the threat of drowning is still there.
-Most occurrence involves young children, but this does not equate those adults are safe from it.
+Even with preventive measures in place, the threat of drowning is still there.
+Most occurrences involve young children, but this does not equate to adults being safe from it.
 Anyone can be a victim of drowning.